 In December 2019, an outbreak of COVID-19 occurred in Wuhan, Hubei Province, China and later spread to other provinces and cities in China.
 It then spread to other countries around the world.
-Scientists who study viruses with electron microscopes have found the virus came from an animal, probably a bat, in Wuhan China.
-It may have come from a virus laboratory in Wuhan.
 Within three months from the start of the pandemic, more than five hundred thousand people had gotten sick.
 Much smaller numbers died.
 A large number of people went to hospitals for treatment.
 Local hospitals in China, Japan, Iran, South Korea, Italy and other countries became overcrowded with patients who had difficulty breathing.
 By March 25, 2020 there were over 1100 Covid-19 patients in the United States.
-By mid April there were at least a half million in the U.S., with 20,000 deaths.
-Millions throughout the world were getting sick and hundreds of thousands dying.
 Many patients have had to choose self-care and self-isolation.
-New hospitals were rapidly built and others are being expanded all over the world.
+New hospitals are rapidly being built and others are being expanded all over the world.
 Many health workers are suddenly overburdened with the risk of infection because they do not have adequate protection.
-There have not been enough tests and supplies.

 The pandemic has disrupted many nations and millions of people's daily life in many ways: quarantine, splitting up families, shortage of supplies, traffic control, suspension of work and school activities, shortage of masks and panic about the disease.
 There are constant news reports about the increasing spread, the number of infected cases and the increasing number of deaths.
 Many have lost loved ones and friends.
-Daily life has been harmed by home isolation, as people wait for the outbreak to pass.
+Daily life has been made difficult by home isolation, as people wait for the outbreak to pass.

-Long distance travel was restricted.
+Travel was restricted.
 Many schools have closed.
 Many universities have begun to teach classes on Zoom.
-Sports events were cancelled or are held without fans in the stadiums.
+Sports events have been cancelled world-wide or are being held without fans in the stadiums.

-There are be shortages of many things.
+There may be shortages of many things.
 All of these changes will be difficult to deal with, and we will be able to deal with them only with help from families, friends, teachers and local and national governments.